Menu Close

 Men's Prayer Zoom

 Men’s Morning Prayer – The Tuesday Morning Men’s Morning Prayer group meets in the Common Room and on Zoom each Tuesday at 8:00 a.m.
 Using the Mission St. Clare app on smartphones, tablets or computers, the group shares Morning Prayer.
 We continue to fellowship with breakfast together afterwards.
-Our Zoom team includes Buzz Baker in Arkansas and Jim Smith in Washington.
+Our Zoom team includes parishioners and former parishioners from around the US.
 If you would like to join, either in person or on Zoom, please contact Bob Cagle.

 Pub Theology